bnb-chain/greenfield-cmd/README.md

 (1) put Object

 The put command is used to upload a file from local which is less than 2G.
-The bucket name and object name should be replaced by the real name.
-The file-path should replace by the file path of local system
+The bucket name and object name should be replaced with specific names and the file-path should replace by the file path of local system.
 ```
 gnfd-cmd storage put --contentType "text/xml" --visibility private file-path  gnfd://bucketname/objectname
 ```

 (2) download object